CleyFaye/boilerplate/README.md

 It is possible to move other file types into the output directory using the copy task.
 Any file not handled by the other tasks will be copied as-is into the output directory.

+JavaScript files are expected to be handled by webpack; if you have a JavaScript file you want to copy as-is (or any other file excluded by the default filters), you can provide them as a list in the `extraFiles` property for that task options.

 ### Shared settings